matoom/frostbite/scripting/basics.md

 The final block can be avoided by calling `Kernel::exit!` or `Kernel::abort`.
 If the *"finally_do"* function is not defined in the script, no extra action will be taken at the script exit.
-Finally block is useful when you want to perform clean up tasks after running the script.
+The *"finally"* block is useful when you want to perform clean up tasks after running the script.

 ```ruby
 def finally_do {